IBM ThinkPad

 Storage:internal 3.5-inch floppy

-ThinkPad was an immediate hit and collects more than 300 awards for design and quality
+These new ThinkPad notebook computers were an immediate hit, and collected more than 300 awards for quality and design.

 Model